≡ Menu

 And while…

-It is true that approximately half of all rodeo injuries occur during the bull riding events; many of the more serious injuries will occur several of the other events, particularly those involving bareback Riding.
-This is why, before any life insurance company is going to be willing to approve your application, they’re going to want to know more about what “type” of events you participate in and how frequently you do them.
+Approximately half of all rodeo injuries indeed occur during the bull riding events; many of the more severe injuries will occur during several of the other events, particularly those involving bareback Riding.
+This is why, before any life insurance company is willing to approve your application, they will want to know more about what “type” of events you participate in and how frequently you do them.

 Typical questions you’ll likely be asked may include:

-• What event or events do you participate when competing at a rodeo?
+• What event or events do you participate in when competing at a rodeo?

 • How often do you compete in rodeos?